Senior Professional Practice Fellow

-Tracie joined the Management Department in 2015 to co-design and share the delivery of the unique new offering, MANT 252 Developing Responsible Leadership.
-In 2016, she expanded this exciting paper which provides students from across the university the opportunity to roll up their sleeves, become active citizens and make a difference in the community.
-Students work alongside some wonderful community and not-for-profit organisations to help create and deliver valuable outcomes for the organisations, their constituents and the students’ own leadership.
+Tracie joined the Department of Management in 2015 to co-design and share the delivery of the unique new offering, MANT 252 Developing Responsible Leadership.
+In 2016, she expanded this exciting paper which provides students from across the university, the opportunity to roll up their sleeves, become active citizens and make a difference in the community.
+Students work alongside some wonderful community and not-for-profit organisations to help create and deliver valuable outcomes for the organisations, their constituents, and the students’ own leadership development.

 “You can do what I cannot do.
 I can do what you cannot do.
 Together we can do great things.”

 Sopoaga, F., Nada-Raja, S., Leckie, T., & Samaranayaka, A. (2020).
 Mental health and wellbeing of Pacific students: Protocol of a Pacific perspective study.
 Pacific Health Dialog, 21(5), 272-280. doi: 10.26635/phd.2020.626